weiji14/letsjustwander/index.md

+---
-# Let's Just Wander
+title: Let's Just Wander

-Welcome to this blog!
+subtitle: A blog to jot down wanderlusting thoughts with a heck of a mindset.
+layout: base.njk
+---

 ## Posts